 Learning to fly is an Amazing and Rewarding process to watch and be a part of.
 I can tell you that you've never done anything quite like this before!
 In learning such a skill it is important to avoid taking shortcuts and that means going with quality gear and instruction.

 For those committed to becoming pilots and ready to invest in the BEST training and equipment to achieve that, we offer Unlimited Lessons to get you there.
-That's OUR commitment and we only give it to those ready to go all the way!
+That's a huge commitment and we give it to those ready to go all the way!

 If other priorities in life means that you are considering shortcuts here, then the time is simply not right to begin this process.
 Wait until you're ready if you're not fully invested in this process.

 We do not compromise when it comes to new students and the best equipment!

 "The first steps are the MOST important ones, it's you becoming a pilot!
 Let's take it seriously together!"